the-kollider/lnhedgehog/README.md

 1. Earn interest on your locked Bitcoin
 2. Protect yourself from dowside risk (market going down)

-This is what Hedgehog tying to achieve.
+This is what LN Hedgehog trying to achieve.

 #### How does it work?